karibrown/abc-sushi-plugin/Plugins/readme.txt

 The function [hide_email_from_scrapers], protects emails from spams and risks similar to these ones.
 Protective measures used to ensure the users safety

+-------------------------post-types.php-------------------------------------------

+In this plug in, its purpose is to register custom post types for featured products.
+Through the creation of new functions and setting an $attr to the called function it provides the user with the ability to change and modify any settings within the custom post type, given that they have a $labels value.
+Within the arrays listed the user is able to merely place inline text into their custom post type and change the quoted attributes.
+We have given them the opporunity to personalize the creation of the posts presented.
+In this case knowing the labelling and function titles is not necessary as this array $labels informs the computer of the labels for the given post type.
+When using this plug in on your site it is made to display on the front page of the site.
+It is located below the original posts of the content.
+In activating this the custom post it prints out titles text and permalinks appropriately.

+Ways the user completes echoing these plug ins are by modifying the attributes apporpriately .
+For example in Artsy sushi it modifies function 'recent-posts' posts originally was limited to maximum 5 posts however it was changed to [recent-posts posts="2" ] changing the output text to be two items in the list .
+Similar procedures would be required when changing other functions provided that there are set attributes stated within our plug in.
+Call a function and then specify the change within brackets

 References:
 https://codex.wordpress.org/Function_Reference/get_stylesheet_directory_uri
 http://mysitemyway.com/docs/index.php?title=Fancy_Links_and_Buttons